mica-web/mica-web.github.io/collections/_learn/00_tools/slack.md

   - Bonus: This means that if you send me a DM at 2am, I also won't see it until after my Do Not Disturb hours. <span class="emoji">😴</span>

 ## Getting the most out of Slack
 One of the many perks of Slack is that _everyone_ from the class is there -- that's so much better than just emailing me directly because your colleagues may have the same question or -- _so awesome_ -- may have the answer to your question.
-For this reason, I recommend that you default to posting in a channel (either **#general** or the channel for your course) if you have a question.
+For this reason, I recommend that you default to posting in a channel (either <b>#general</b> or the channel for your course) if you have a question.
 You can always use `@Angelique` in your message to make sure I see it, even if you post it to a public channel.

 {: .callout }
 <span class="emoji">👉🏻</span> There are, of course, times when it makes sense to DM me directly.
 Please DM me at any time and don't take the above to mean I don't want you to DM me.